SuljicAmar/PDFNamer/README.md

 - Start the FastAPI Server: Ensure the backend is running at http://127.0.0.1:8000 before using the app.
 - Upload Files: Use the Upload button to select PDF files or folders.
 - Customize Settings:
-  - Choose between AI or metadata as the source for renaming.
+  - Choose between AI and metadata as the source for renaming.
   - Configure naming conventions in the settings sidebar.
 - Process Files:
   - Use the Overwrite Existing button to rename files in place.